Georg Baselitz (*1938)

 (also from 1992-2003) professorship at the Berlin Academy of Arts

-Shows his first sculptures at the German Pavillon of the Venice Biennale
+Shows his first sculpture at the German Pavillon of the Venice Biennale

 Professorship at the State Academy of Fine Arts in Karlsruhe

 Retrospectives at the Kunsthalle Bern, the Staatsgalerie of Modern Art in Munich and the Kunsthalle Köln